aykhanpashayev/port-scanner/README.md

 #Features
 - Scans port from spesific range.
-- Detects and displays open ports
+- Detects and displays open ports.
-- Uses Python's socket library
+- Uses Python's socket library.

 #Prerequisites
-- Any version of Python 3 must be installed
+- Any version of Python 3 must be installed.

 #How to run
 - python3 scanner.py <target_ip>